International Commission on Radiological Protection: 1951 recommendations

 In the "1951 Recommendations" the commission recommended a maximum permissible dose of 0.5 roentgen (0.0044 grays) in any 1 week in the case of whole-body exposure to X and gamma radiation at the surface, and 1.5 roentgen (0.013 grays) in any 1 week in the case of exposure of hands and forearms.
 Maximum permissible body burdens were given for 11 nuclides.
 At this time it was first stated that the purpose of radiological protection was that of avoiding deterministic effects from occupational exposures, and the principle of radiological protection was to keep individuals below the relevant thresholds.

 A first recommendation on restrictions of exposures of members of the general public appeared in the commission's part of the 1954 Recommendations.
-It was also stated that ‘since no radiation level higher than the natural background can be regarded as absolutely "safe", the problem is to choose a practical level that, in the light of present knowledge, involves a negligible risk’.
+It was also stated that 'since no radiation level higher than the natural background can be regarded as absolutely "safe", the problem is to choose a practical level that, in the light of present knowledge, involves a negligible risk'.
 However, the Commission had not rejected the possibility of a threshold for stochastic effects.
 At this time the rad and rem were introduced for absorbed dose and RBE-weighted dose respectively.

 At its 1956 meeting the concept of a controlled area and radiation safety officer were introduced, and the first specific advice was given for pregnant women.

 "Publication 1"

 In 1957, there was pressure on ICRP from both the World Health Organisation and UNSCEAR to reveal all of the decisions from its 1956 meeting in Geneva.
 The final document, the Commission's 1958 Recommendations was the first ICRP report published by Pergamon Press.
-The 1958 Recommendations are usually referred to as ‘Publication 1’.
+The 1958 Recommendations are usually referred to as 'Publication 1'.

 The significance of stochastic effects began to influence the commission's policy and a new set of recommendations was published as Publication 9 in 1966.
 However, during development its editors became concerned about the many different opinions on the risk of stochastic effects.
 The Commission therefore asked a working group to consider these, and their report, Publication 8 (1966), for the first time for the ICRP summarised the current knowledge about radiation risks, both somatic and genetic.
 Publication 9 then followed, and substantially changed radiation protection emphasis by moving from deterministic to stochastic effects.

 Reference man

 In October 1974, the official definition of Reference man was adopted by the ICRP: “Reference man is defined as being between 20-30 years of age, weighing 70 kg, is 170 cm in height, and lives in a climate with an average temperature of from 10 to 20 degrees C. He is a Caucasian and is a Western European or North American in habitat and custom.”

-The reference man is created for the estimation of radiation doses without adverse health effects.
+The reference man was created for the estimation of radiation doses without adverse health effects.